 In addition to NPK, many fertilizers contain other nutrient elements.
 Some of these elements are deliberately added to give extra value to a product.
 Most are listed because they are beneficial nutrient contaminants that just happen to be in the parent source mix.
 An important thing to understand about these elements is the difference between plant macronutrients and micronutrients.
 The macronutrients include nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), and sulfur (S).
 The micronutrients include iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chloride (Cl).

 Macronutrients are needed by plants in amounts many, many times greater than are micronutrients.
 However, it is not unusual to see landscapers applying "micro-nutrient packages," thinking them to be beneficial when it is probable that they are accumulating to levels in the soil and in plant tissues that could inhibit the uptake of other beneficial nutrients.
+Therefore, as a rule of thumb, apply micronutrient packages once a year to most landscape plant material, usually in the spring.

 How Do Plants Absorb Nutrients?